News and Events

 How can you support your child to build resilience and cope with anxiety?

 Sharon Lawton, Director of Natural Flair coaching will be running a lite bite overview of supporting children with anxiety.
 Sharon is a trainer in emotional health and well-being.
-This is a free of charge workshop which will take place in the school hall.
-Please contact the office to let them know if you are interested.
+This is a free of charge workshop.

 RE Day January 2018

-An international triple-jumper - Daniel Lewis - visits us on Tuesday 23rd January 2018!
+An international triple-jumper - Daniel Lewis - visited us on Tuesday 23rd January 2018!